 Note: Insureon cannot provide quotes for professional liability insurance for dentists, also called malpractice insurance.

-A small dentist’s office might qualify for a business owner’s policy.
-This package helps your business save money by bundling commercial property insurance with general liability insurance at an affordable rate.
+A small dentist’s office might qualify for a business owner’s policy (BOP).
+This package helps your business save money by bundling commercial property insurance with general liability coverage at an affordable rate.